gigalh128/gigalh128.github.io/README.md

 Heuristic weights come from the pokemon "usage" statistics at smogon.com/stats.
 It is important for interpretation to understand that the "usage" statistics do not represent the probability that you see a pokemon.
 Rather, they represent the proportional relevancy of a given pokemon since there could be a large number of lowly weighted pokemon that make up 50% "usage" alongside a small number of highly weighted pokemon that also make up 50% "usage".

-* **stabCovgH** calculates the average type effectiveness of each pokemon's best STAB against each given type
+* **stabCovgH** calculates the average type effectiveness of each pokemon's STAB against each given type
-* **naiveStabCovgH** calculates the average type effectiveness of each pokemon's STAB against each given type
+* **bestStabCovgH** calculates the average type effectiveness of each pokemon's best STAB against each given type
+* **offensesH** calculates the average damage output of each pokemon's attack against a mew with each given type
+* **offensesHStdDev** calculates the standard deviation of offensesH
 * **typeWeakH** calculates the average weakness of all the types against each pokemon
 * **typeWeakHStdDevs** calculates the standard deviation of typeWeakH
 * **wTypeWeakH** calculates the average weakness against each type, weighted by the viability weights and average base power of each type.